 Dental insurance covers works in a couple different ways.

 - You have a total dollar amount covered for dental care per year.
-Once that is used-up you are responsible for the different.
+Once that is used-up you are responsible for the difference.
 Dental offices will normally help you submit your claim.
 You will be charged and pay the full price for the costs of dental implants.
-Then, what ever your insurance company pays for the treatment you keep.
+Then, whatever your insurance company pays for the treatment you keep.

 - You have a more extensive dental plan, but the insurance company uses UCR to determine what treatment and how much you are covered for.
 UCR is usual, customary, and reasonable.
 If your implant dental expenses for treatment are $3,000 and the insurance company determines the national average is only $2,000, you pay the difference.